Designed for kitchens.

 Kitchens deserve better

 Most growing products are adapted from the garden or the greenhouse.
-We design for kitchens — where the light is different, the space is tight, and the aesthetic actually matters.
+We design for kitchens — where the light is different, the space is tight, and how something looks actually matters to the people who cook in it.

 Every decision earns its place

 Dimension, material, mount point, finish — nothing is arbitrary.
-We apply the same functional discipline to a herb module that we'd apply to a major infrastructure project.
-If it doesn't need to be there, it isn't.
+We bring the same functional discipline to a herb module that Stephen applies to major infrastructure projects, with the same brief Sonia brought to the kitchen: does it work, and does it belong?

 We design, print, finish, and ship from our own workshop.
 No outsourced production, no mystery materials, no middlemen.
-We know exactly what goes into every module — because we made it.
+We know exactly what goes into every module — because we made it, together.

 UK-made.